hkhoont/scale_ai_engima_machine/README.md

     - Engima decryption is highly dependent if you can learn the key formating in the machine.
     - These keys are distributed in advance, which gives the initial configuration of the machine to decrypt the message
     - Key list here is pre-defined in the `config` function
-    - These models range from deep RNN, GRU, LSTM to deep attention based Encoder-Decoder models
-    - Attention-based networks have been proved to a lot better than other encoder-decoder networks
 2. But with a constraint on ***Number of parameters<60K (Capacity of the network)***,
     - Stacked LSTM is a good choice
     - First, considering the learned key format in latent variables would be used throughout the decryption of the string